Daniel O'Connell: Disavowal of violence

 Consistent with the position he had taken publicly in relation to the rebellions of 1798 and 1803, O'Connell focused on parliamentary representation and popular, but peaceful, demonstration to induce change.
-"No political change", he offered, "is worth the shedding of a single drop of human blood".
+Disavowing revolutionary violence— "no political change is worth the shedding of a single drop of human blood"— O'Connell styled himself a "Radical Reformer".
 His critics, however, were to see in his ability to mobilise the Irish masses an intimation of violence.
 It was a standing theme with O'Connell that if the British establishment did not reform the governance of Ireland, Irishmen would start to listen to the "counsels of violent men".

-O'Connell insisted on his loyalty, presenting George IV on his visit to Ireland in 1821 with a laurel crown on bended knee.
+O'Connell insisted on his loyalty, presenting George IV, on his visit to Ireland in 1821, with a laurel crown on bended knee.
 In contrast to his later successor Charles Stewart Parnell (although like O'Connell, himself a landlord), O'Connell was also consistent in his defence of property.
 Yet he was willing to defend those accused of political crimes and of agrarian outrages.
 In his last notable court appearance, the Doneraile conspiracy trials of 1829, O'Connell saved several tenant Whiteboys from the gallows.

 Abandonment of the Irish language

 Irish was O'Connell's mother tongue and that of the vast majority of the rural population.
 Yet he insisted on addressing his (typically open-air) meetings in English, sending interpreters out among the crowd to translate his words.
 At a time when "as a cultural or political concept 'Gaelic Ireland' found few advocates", O'Connell declared: I am sufficiently utilitarian not to regret [the] gradual abandonment [of Irish]...
 Although the language is associated with many recollections that twine round the hearts of Irishmen, yet the superior utility of the English tongue, as the medium of all modern communication is so great, that I can witness, without a sigh, the gradual disuse of Irish.

-O'Connell's "indifference to the fate of the language", a decade before the Famine, was consistent with the policies of the Catholic Church (which under Paul Cardinal Cullen was to develop a mission to the English-speaking world) and of the government-funded National Schools.
-Together, these were to combine in the course of the century to accelerate the near-complete conversion to English.
+O'Connell's "indifference to the fate of the language", a decade before the Famine, was consistent with the policies of the Catholic Church (which under Paul Cardinal Cullen was to develop a mission to the English-speaking world), of the government-funded National Schools and more generally of an emergent Catholic bourgeoisie "determined to find a replacement for the culture of the defeated and rapidly vanishing Gaelic world from which it had sprung".
+Together, these forces were to combine in the course of the century to accelerate the near-complete conversion to English.